pingidentity/pingidentity-devops-getting-started/docs/deployCompose.md

   > Enter `dhelp` for a listing of the DevOps command aliases.
 See the [Docker Compose command line reference](https://docs.docker.com/compose/reference/overview/) for the Docker Compose commands.

-3. Log in to the management consoles for the products:
+## Log in to the management consoles

+The log in information for the consoles is:

    * PingDataConsole for PingDirectory
     - Console URL: https://localhost:8443/console